DomenicoMammola/PoppyPdf/README.md

-# PeoplePdf
+# PotPdf
-PeoplePdf is a pdf manipulating software powered by poppler-utils
+PotPdf is a pdf manipulating software powered by poppler-utils